LAMP: Language-Assisted Motion Planning for Controllable Video Generation: Evaluation

 We qualitatively evaluate \name using a diverse set of textual descriptions and the corresponding generated videos.
 To construct the qualitative test set, we select $\text{14}$ textual descriptions from CameraBench~\cite{camerabench}, focusing on samples involving object motion, camera motion, or both.
 For each case, we augment the original camera-motion captions with object-motion descriptions automatically generated by a vision–language model (VLM)~\cite{wang2025internvl3_5} prompted to describe the dynamics of the foreground objects.

-\paragraph{Baselines} We generate videos for each test sample using four different settings: (i) a text-only baseline using the Wan~2.1~\cite{wan2025} video diffusion model conditioned solely on textual prompts consisting of combined object and camera motion descriptions; (ii) an in-context LLM baseline (GPT-DSL), where a state-of-the-art MLLM, GPT 5 (thinking)~\cite{gpt5} is provided with the complete specification of our DSL and prompted to generate camera-motion programs, which are then converted into trajectories and used to guide video synthesis; (iii) a similar in-context LLM baseline (GPT-Traj) where the same MLLM is given an example motion trajectory with a detailed description and is asked to synthesize motion trajectories directly; and (iv) our full model, which predicts symbolic object–camera programs and renders corresponding control trajectories for conditioning the video generator.
+\paragraph{Baselines} We generate videos for each test sample using four different settings: (i) a text-only baseline using the Wan~2.1~\cite{wan2025} video diffusion model conditioned solely on textual prompts consisting of combined object and camera motion descriptions; (ii) an in-context LLM baseline (GPT-DSL), where a state-of-the-art MLLM, GPT 5 (thinking)~\cite{gpt5} is provided with the complete specification of our DSL and prompted to generate camera-motion programs, which are then converted into trajectories and used to guide video synthesis; (iii) a similar in-context LLM baseline (GPT-Traj) where the same MLLM is given an example motion trajectory with a detailed description and is asked to synthesize motion trajectories directly; and (iv) our full model.
 Note that for the MLLM baselines we use the object motions generated by our method and prompt the MLLM only to generate the camera motion.

 \paragraph{Qualitative results} We show representative results from \name in Fig.~\ref{fig:results_gallery}, illustrating the full generation pipeline, from natural-language descriptions to DSL-based motion programs, 3D object and camera trajectories, and final rendered videos.
 We refer to the supplementary material for more results including the comparisons with the baselines.
 The examples demonstrate that \name effectively translates textual intent into coherent, physically consistent, and cinematographically meaningful motion.
-The predicted symbolic programs produce smooth and well-paced trajectories that capture diverse cinematic behaviors such as following, orbiting, and free-form movement.
-The generated videos exhibit realistic camera–object coordination and temporal continuity, indicating that the proposed motion representation successfully bridges language and geometric control.
+The predicted symbolic programs produce smooth trajectories that capture diverse cinematic behaviors such as following, orbiting, and free-form movement.
+The generated videos exhibit realistic camera–object coordination and temporal continuity.
 These qualitative findings complement the quantitative evaluations given earlier, confirming that symbolic motion reasoning enables stable, interpretable, and visually coherent video generation across varied scene descriptions.